Skip to main content

 How to clean an induction hob

 2. Spray a non-abrasive cleaner onto the surface and leave it to work for a few minutes.
 Always follow the instructions and do a patch test when using a new product for the first time.
+Avoid abrasive powders, scouring pads, and acidic cleaners such as citric acid, as these can damage the glass surface of an induction hob.

 3. Use a moistened paper towel to wipe off the cleaner and remove any leftover food.